verbb/formie/docs/guides/control-panel-admin/form-groups-and-defaults-at-scale.md

 The submissions index groups forms under the same headings when groups exist.

-## Step 7 — Layer config file defaults
+## Step 7 — Layer Config File Defaults

 For developer-controlled defaults that apply before the control panel, use `config/formie.php`: